KMS1260/Digital-Forensics-Data-Protection-Lifecycle/04-performing-digital-forensics/README.md

 Open a Terminal window by selecting the Terminal Emulator from the Kali Linux toolbar

 The Terminal window should already be elevated to use root privileges.
-Maximize the Terminal window.
+Maximise the Terminal window.

 - Enter the following command to view the contents of the DVD Drive:
 ```bash